LutziGoz/LutziReqGen-ReviveGuard/README.md

 # LutziReqGen-ReviveGuard

-### LutziReqGen is a Python tool that not only generates optimized requirements_filtered.txt files but also provides ReviveGuard—a robust defense against "Revival Hijack" attacks.
-It helps you secure your Python projects by ensuring only essential dependencies are included, preventing malicious packages from sneaking into your environment.
+### LutziReqGen is a Python tool designed to create precise requirements_filtered.txt files for specific projects by analyzing the imports in your main Python script.
+This reduces unnecessary dependencies, optimizing deployment and container sizes.
+Additionally, it includes ReviveGuard to protect against "Revival Hijack" attacks by ensuring only verified and required packages are used, safeguarding your project from malicious dependency reinjection.

 ## Key Features
 1. Enhanced Security: Protects against Revival Hijack by validating and filtering only required packages.